Theodoros Kolokotronis

 The son of a klepht leader who fought the Ottomans during the Orlov revolt, Kolokotronis also operated as a klepht and an armatolos early in his life.
 While serving in the British army during the Napoleonic Wars, he became influenced by the revolutionary ideas of the era.
 On the outbreak of the Greek War of Independence, he organized a band of klephts in the Peloponnese and captured Tripolitsa in late 1821.
 Kolokotronis achieved his greatest success at the 1822 Battle of Dervenakia, where he routed the Ottoman forces under the command of Mahmud Dramali Pasha.
 From 1823 to 1825, he took part in the Greek civil wars and, following the defeat of his faction, he was briefly imprisoned in Hydra.
 In 1825, Kolokotronis was released and appointed commander-in-chief of the Greek forces in Peloponnese.
 He defended Greece against an Egyptian intervention.

 After the war, Kolokotronis became a supporter of Ioannis Kapodistrias and a proponent of alliance with Russia.
 After Kapodistrias's assassination in 1831, Kolokotronis backed Prince Otto of Bavaria for the Greek throne.
 He later turned against Otto's regency, for which he was charged with treason and sentenced to death, but in 1835 he was pardoned.
 Kolokotronis died in 1843 in Athens.

 Early life

 Imposing statue of Kolokotronis in Ramovouni, Messenia, his birthplace.

 Theodoros Kolokotronis was born at Ramavouni (Ραμαβούνι), a mountain in Messenia, and was baptized in the village of Piana.
 He descended from a family of klephts, originally from the historical village of Roupaki at the border of Messenia and Arcadia, located nearby the settlement of Tourkoleka.
-He grew up in the village of Libovitsi, Arcadia, in the central Peloponnese.
+His mother, Zambia Kotsaki, hailed from the mountain village of Alonistaina.
+Kolokotronis grew up in the village of Libovitsi, Arcadia, in the central Peloponnese, but also spent part of his childhood in his mother's hometown.

 The Kolokotroneoi were a powerful and respected clan in the surrounding areas in the 18th century.
 Their legendary pride and insubordination is commemorated in a well-known folk song of that time: